v-cakoll/docs.pl-pl/docs/standard/microservices-architecture/multi-container-microservice-net-applications/background-tasks-with-ihostedservice.md

             {
                 _logger.LogDebug($"GracePeriod task doing background work.");

-                // This eShopOnContainers method is quering a database table
+                // This eShopOnContainers method is querying a database table
                 // and publishing events into the Event Bus (RabbitMS / ServiceBus) CheckConfirmedGracePeriodOrders();